 - One of the keys to the success of effectively utilizing a business coach or business mentor is to understand the difference between the two and then involve the right person to the role.
 The employees need to be actively on-board the idea for it to be successful.

 Employees need a variety of training resources to be a top performer in the workplace.
 Effective training means the employee has every chance of advancing and flourishing within the company.
 There are numerous ways to train and develop employees that businesses can utilize, such as performance reviews and training courses.

-Another way to develop and train employees is by assigning a coach or mentor to them.
+Another way to develop and train employees is to assign a coach or a mentor to them.
 Coaching and mentoring are terms often used interchangeably.
 But they are very different roles.
 It's important to identify if your employees require a coach or a mentor.
 There is no point assigning your employee a coach when they need a mentor or vice versa.